What leads to reading success?

 How can we help students build motivation when they are struggling with reading?

 As educators, we should learn ways to help increase students’ motivation and build their confidence.
 Students who struggle benefit from small, quantifiable successes in reading.
-If students are given effective, research-based instruction in a way that empowers them with tools and strategies to help attain success, their confidence will build.
+If students are given effective, research-based structured literacy instruction in a way that empowers them with tools and strategies to help attain success, their confidence will build.

 Students are also motivated by choice.
 Providing students’ choice in their learning and practice, in a way that supports their needs and ensures their success, will yield great dividends.
 Having